zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 alter table ropt add (newcol number default 99);
 </copy>
 ```

-This might be surprising to you at first glance, but if you go back to how we defined data immutability you will see that adding a column does not violate our rule.
-Why did Oracle choose this approach?
-The answer is simple: if we had decided to use a SELECT * FROM <read only partition> as data immutability we had ruled out any schema evolution like adding a column for a partitioned table as soon as one partition was set to read only.
-This was considered an unacceptable limitation for partitioned tables.

 Now, what operations are not allowed?
 Anything that is considered changing the data immutability as defined earlier.
 Examples are

 Any form of DML on a read only partition: